MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-async-programming.md

 This article describes the asynchronous programming model in the Azure SDK for Java.

 The Azure SDK initially contained only non-blocking, asynchronous APIs for interacting with Azure services.
 These APIs let you use the Azure SDK to build scalable applications that use system resources efficiently.
-However, the [Azure SDK for Java](https://github.com/Azure/azure-sdk-for-java#client-new-releases) also contains synchronous clients to cater to a wider audience, and also make our client libraries [approachable](https://azure.github.io/azure-sdk/general_introduction.html#approachable) for users not familiar with asynchronous programming.
+However, the [Azure SDK for Java](https://github.com/Azure/azure-sdk-for-java#client-new-releases) also contains synchronous clients to cater to a wider audience, and also make our client libraries approachable for users not familiar with asynchronous programming.
+(See [Approachable](https://azure.github.io/azure-sdk/general_introduction.html#approachable) in the Azure SDK design guidelines.)
 As such, all Java client libraries in the Azure SDK for Java offer both asynchronous and synchronous clients.
 However, we recommend using the asynchronous clients for production systems to maximize the use of system resources.

 ## Reactive streams

-If you look at the [async client](https://azure.github.io/azure-sdk/java_design.html#java-async-client-shape) in the Azure SDK for Java design guidelines, you'll notice that instead of using [`CompletableFuture`](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/CompletableFuture.html) provided by Java 8, our async APIs use reactive types.
+If you look at the [Async Service Clients](https://azure.github.io/azure-sdk/java_introduction.html#async-service-clients) section in the [Java Azure SDK Design Guidelines](https://azure.github.io/azure-sdk/java_introduction.html), you'll notice that, instead of using `CompletableFuture` provided by Java 8, our async APIs use reactive types.
 Why did we choose reactive types over types that are natively available in JDK?

-Java 8 introduced features like Streams, Lambdas, and CompletableFuture. `CompletableFuture`s provide callback-based, non-blocking capabilities, and the `CompletionStage` interface allowed for easy composition of a series of asynchronous operations.
-[Lambdas](https://docs.oracle.com/javase/tutorial/java/javaOO/lambdaexpressions.html) make these push-based APIs more readable.
-Lastly, [Streams](https://docs.oracle.com/javase/8/docs/api/java/util/stream/package-summary.html) provide functional-style operations to handle a collection of data elements.
-However, there are some limitations.
-Streams are synchronous and can't be reused. `CompletableFuture` allows you to make a single request, provides support for a callback, and expects a _single_ response.
-Many cloud services require the ability to stream data - Event Hubs for instance.
+Java 8 introduced features like [Streams](https://docs.oracle.com/javase/8/docs/api/java/util/stream/package-summary.html), [Lambdas](https://docs.oracle.com/javase/tutorial/java/javaOO/lambdaexpressions.html), and [CompletableFuture](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/CompletableFuture.html).
+These features provide many capabilities, but have some limitations.

+`CompletableFuture` provides callback-based, non-blocking capabilities, and the `CompletionStage` interface allowed for easy composition of a series of asynchronous operations.
+Lambdas make these push-based APIs more readable.
+Streams provide functional-style operations to handle a collection of data elements.
+However, streams are synchronous and can't be reused. `CompletableFuture` allows you to make a single request, provides support for a callback, and expects a _single_ response.
+However, many cloud services require the ability to stream data - Event Hubs for instance.

 Reactive streams can help to overcome these limitations by streaming elements from a source to a subscriber.
 When a subscriber requests data from a source, the source sends any number of results back.
 It doesn't need to send them all at once.
 The transfer happens over a period of time, whenever the source has data to send.